Quaqtaq

 Quaqtaq (ᖁᐊᕐᑕᖅ) is a northern village (Inuit community) in Nunavik, northern Quebec, Canada.
 Its population was 453 in the Canada 2021 Census.

-The village is one of the northernmost inhabited places in Quebec, located on the eastern shore of Diana Bay (Tuvaaluk in the Inuktitut language), on a peninsula which protrudes into the Hudson Strait where it meets Ungava Bay.
+The village is one of the northernmost inhabited places in Quebec, located on the eastern shore of Diana Bay (Tuvaaluk in the Inuktitut language) on a peninsula which protrudes into the Hudson Strait where it meets Ungava Bay.

 The name Quaqtaq signifies tapeworm.
 According to local folklore, this name derives from a man who once came to the area to hunt beluga and found live parasites in his feces.
 His hunting companions began to call the place Quaqtaq.

-Inaccessible by road, Quaqtaq is served by the small Quaqtaq Airport.
+Inaccessible by road, Quaqtaq is served by the small Quaqtaq Airport (YQC).

 History

 Archaeological evidence indicates that people have occupied the area around Quaqtaq for about 3500 years.
 Thule people, the ancestors of today's Inuit, arrived around 1400 or 1500 AD.

 In 1947, a Roman Catholic mission opened in Quaqtaq.
 The present-day settlement was established after a trading post first established in 1927 at Iggiajaaq, a few kilometres south-west, was finally closed in 1950.
 After a measles epidemic killed 11 adults in 1952, the Canadian government began delivering basic services to the community.
 A nursing station was built in 1963.
 In the 1960s, the Quebec government opened a store and a post office equipped with a radio-telephone.
 In 1974, the store became a co-operative and, in 1978, Quaqtaq was legally established as a Northern village.

-Since 1996, policing is provided by the Kativik Regional Police Force.
+In 1996, the Kativik Regional Police Force was created in Nunavik, and became responsible for policing Quaqtaq.
+In 2021, the KRPF changed its name to the Nunavik Police Service.

 Climate

 Quaqtaq is located on the coast of Ungava Bay.
-Due to its location at 61 degrees north latitude and the influence of cold currents, the temperature in this area is much lower than other areas at the same latitude.
-The climate type of Quaqtaq is a typical tundra climate (Köppen: ETf), because the average temperature in the warmest July and August is only 6.3 C, while the hottest month in areas with similar latitudes is much higher than it, such as Anchorage is 15.3 C, and Bergen is 15.6 C, while inland Yakutsk can reach 19.9 C.
+Due to the influence of cold currents, the temperature in Nunavik is much lower than other areas at the same latitude.
+The climate of Quaqtaq is a typical tundra climate (Köppen: ET), because the average temperature in the warmest months of July and August is only 6.3 C. Conversely, the hottest month in most other areas at similar latitudes is much higher.
+For examples Anchorage's warmest month averages 15.3 C and Bergen's 15.6 C, whilst inland Yakutsk reaches 19.9 C.